 There’s nothing more effective than a hungry tummy to motivate a baby to want to eat.
 Without hunger a baby has little incentive to eat.
 The reasons a baby might have a poor appetite for milk feeds include:

-Typically an ill baby will reject feeds in a passive manner compared to strongly oppositional refusal that occurs when a baby is averse to feeding.
+Typically, an ill baby will reject feeds in a passive manner compared to strongly oppositional refusal that occurs when a baby has developed an aversion to feeding.

 Strict feeding schedules